The estimated reading time for this post is 7 minutes

-Shamefacedly, I took the cup back to school and while we were both bent, sorting through our bags, I passed it to him with some incoherent jumbled words of an apology.
+Shamefacedly, I took the cup back to school.
+I returned it to him with some incoherent jumbled words of an apology.

 … Still returning the cup, are we?

-Today, some 16 years later, I still see all sorts of arguments on the appropriateness or the spiritual rightness or moral uprightness of Valentine’s Day and I marvel at how some things never change.
+Today, some 16 years later, I still see all sorts of arguments on the appropriateness of Valentine’s Day.
+I marvel at how some things never change.